nicpol16/Nic-Pol/_posts/2020-09-11-first-post.md

 My sister sitting next to me in the photograph, Grace, also has high-functioning Autism.
 Watching Grace grow up has been a very bittersweet experience for me.
 While I am happy to see her develop her own unique personality, I have often been saddened by the stigma that still surrounds Autism.

-My sister does not move through life like most children do, and because of that her classmates have often classified her as "strange" or "wierd."
+My sister does not move through life like most children do, and because of that her classmates have often classified her as "strange" or "weird."
 When I am home, I spend most of my freetime volunteering at her school to help her feel comfortable in her school's environment as well as to help her communicate with her classmates during lunch and recess.

 To learn more about Autism, and how to break the stigma, feel free to [visit this link!](https://www.autismspeaks.org)